run-slicer/slicer/README.md

 # slicer

-A modern Java decompiler UI for the web.
+A modern Java reverse engineering tool for the web.

 _This is what happens when you let a backend developer do frontend._